IamKrill1n/Neural-Style-Transfer/README.md

 To train the fast NST model, follow these steps:

 1. **Download the dataset**: You can use any images as content.
-For example, you can use the content images in the WikiArt dataset available here.
+For example, you can use the content images in the WikiArt dataset available [here](https://www.kaggle.com/datasets/shaorrran/coco-wikiart-nst-dataset-512-100000?select=style)

 ```
 data/